typesafehub/prod-suite-management-doc/guides/lagom-dcos-marathon-deploy-microservices/src/main/paradox/index.md

 See https://github.com/mesosphere/marathon-lb for documentation.
 ```

-## 4. (Optional) Build and Publish Chirper Docker images
+## 4. Build and Publish Chirper Docker images

 Chirper is configured to build Docker images for each of its microservices.
-This is accomplished with both sbt and
-Maven build tools, covered below.
-After building the images, they'll need to be published to a Docker registry.
+After building the images, they'll need to

-> Lightbend has built and published these images to Bintray.
-If you are using the default configuration, you may
-choose to skip this step.
+be published to a Docker registry.

-> For general assistance on setting up your Lagom build please refer to ["Defining a Lagom Build" in the Lagom documentation](https://www.lagomframework.com/documentation/1.3.x/scala/LagomBuild.html).
+> For general assistance on setting up your Lagom build please refer to ["Defining a Lagom Build" in the Lagom documentation](https://www.lagomframework.com/documentation/1.4.x/scala/LagomBuild.html).

 ----------------------------------